funmaker/Project39-ar/models/YYB式初音ミクCrude Hair/English readme.txt

 ﻿===================================================================================================
-== model：YYB style Hatsune miku
+== renderer.model：YYB style Hatsune miku
 == modeler：YYB
 ===================================================================================================
 ■About this Model

 HI！
 Thanks for downloading !
-This model is Hatsune Miku MMD model creatived and produced by YYB Please use this model within the limit of following matters
+This renderer.model is Hatsune Miku MMD renderer.model creatived and produced by YYB Please use this renderer.model within the limit of following matters

 ■Forbidden matters